Reading time: 4 minutes

 How do you find out what your super fund invests in?

 Another way to get an insight into what super funds are doing is to check the RIAA’s certification program.
 The program audits the asset holdings and management processes used by super funds and investment managers to ensure they are doing what they claim in their ESG marketing materials.
-(For more information, see RIAA.)
+For more information, visit the RIAA website.